 The Amazonica Polly is native to Southeast Asia, Southern China, and the Pacific Islands.
 It has lengthy solitary stems with big, arrowhead-shaped waxy leaves emerging from them.
 The underside of the leaves has a deep purple color with silver veining.

-It can reach a height of one to two feet with a spread that is about the same size.
+It can reach one to two feet with a spread about the same size.

 For optimal growth, it needs partial sun exposure and loamy soil that has a neutral or slightly acidic pH.